-The situation is different in Africa though, where affordability matters a lot.
-Samsung had held the lead for many years but in 2020, it lost that spot to a Transsion brands.
-TECNO is now the best selling smartphone in Africa.
-A Counterpoint Technology Market Research report showed that the African smartphone market was more resilient in 2020, slightly feeling the effects of the COVID 19 in the first half of the year before bouncing back in the second half of the year.
+In Africa, affordability matters a lot, combined with basic functionality.
+A Counterpoint Technology Market Research report showed that the African smartphone market was more resilient in 2020, slightly feeling the effects of the COVID 19 in the first half of the year before bouncing back in the second half.
 In fact Africa was the only resilient market in 2020 compared to other regions in the world.

-Below were the best selling smartphones in Africa in 2020:
+Below were the best selling smartphones in Africa from 2020:

 TECNO accounted for 18 percent of all smartphone shipments and sales in Africa.
 This was a 1 percent increase from 2019.
 TECNO offers affordable smartphones that can just about do anything the leading smartphones in the world can do.
 The brand also spent a lot in marketing during the same period.